younes-damouna/gad-lift/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> An IOT device controlled by a mobile app that will help you carry your gadgets to your door step.
+> GadLift is an IOT system that will make your life easier.
+It is designed to help you carry your gadgets to your doorstep in case there is no elevator in your building.
 >
 > GadLift aims to make your life easier